sharmashivanand/malcure-security-suite/readme.txt

 == Frequently Asked Questions ==
-= Does Malcure Security Suite protect my website? = Malcure Security Suite is intended to help you harden and secure your WordPress install.
-You'll need to review and implement security best-practices with the help of plugin's output.
+= Does Malcure Security Suite protect my website? = While Malcure Security Suite significantly enhances your site's security, it's important to combine its use with general best practices in web security.
+Regular updates, strong passwords, and cautious management of user permissions go a long way in protecting your site.

-== Screenshots ==
-1. screenshot-1.png